Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Introduction

 We start in the second section with a brief review of the main results concerning the quantum scalar field theory on de Sitter space.
-In section \ref{sec:3} we construct the theory of interaction between scalar field and electromagnetic field on de Sitter space and then our attention will be focused on developing the reduction formalism for scalar field.
-Section \ref{sec:4} is dedicated to the perturbation theory which will help us to obtain the definition of scattering amplitudes.
-The scattering process that implies the scattering of a charged scalar particle on Coulomb potential on de Sitter space is studied in section \ref{sec:5} and in section \ref{sec:6} we study the problems that arise when we pass from scattering amplitude to cross section.
-Our conclusions is summarized in section \ref{sec:7}, and in Appendixes we give the main steps leading to our scattering amplitude and the form of the integrals that help us to establish the definitive form of the cross section.
+Section \ref{sec:3} is dedicated to the study of Coulomb scattering of a charged scalar particle on de Sitter space.
+In section \ref{sec:4} we study the problems that arise when we pass from scattering amplitude to cross section.
+Our conclusions are summarized in section \ref{sec:5}, and in Appendix we give the main steps leading to our scattering amplitude.
 These results are presented in natural units $\hbar=c=1$.